Your chance to celebrate school links between Scotland and Malawi

 The SMP is very pleased to announce the launch of our first ever School Partnership Awards!

-It could be a storybook, it could be a picture board, or even a video, it’s up to you as long as it’s based around the theme of sustainability and we’d encourage you to think about using the Partnership Principles as a way of reflecting on your partnership as well.
+It could be a storybook, a picture board, or even a video.
+It’s up to you as long as it’s based around the theme of sustainability and we’d encourage you to think about using the Partnership Principles as a way of reflecting on your partnership as well.

 We’d encourage you to enter as a partnership, working with your partner school(s) in Malawi on your entry so that it truly reflects your story of working together.
 Any school setting can enter, and we’d really encourage you to get as creative as possible!